Matheran: Soil and rocks

-Forest and vegetation
+Forest and vegetation and Nature

 Semi-evergreen forests are present in the Matheran.
 The trees are evergreen, making the plateau forests very dense and even congested in places.
 The laterite, porous soil along with very heavy rainfall mixed with dense fog has resulted in unique flora rich in diversity on the plateau.
 The forests show vegetation in top, middle and ground storeys.
-The trees form a cover over a large variety of shade loving herbs, climbers, ferns and mosses.
+The trees form a cover over a large variety of shade-loving herbs, climbers, ferns and mosses.
 The forests of Matheran have attracted many botanists: Smyth J.Y.(1871), Birdwood H.M.
 (1886) and (1896), Cooke T. (1887–1901), Woodrow G.M.
 (1897–1901), Irani N.A.(1962), Satyanarayann & Mudliar (1959), Vartak, V.D.(1966), Kothari & Moorthy (1993).
 A good collection of the dried plants is deposited in the Blatter Herbarium, St. Xavier's College, Bombay, Mumbai.
 Matheran has a huge number of medicinal plants and herbs.
 It was declared an Eco-Sensitive zone (ESZ) by the Union Environment Ministry on 4 February 2003.
 The declaration as ESZ has led to the stoppage of developmental activities and construction of hazardous industries.